professional-practice/Transcription-Browser-Extension/README.md

     2.4.
 Update all of the **Bucket** parameters found in the index.js

-## Bundling the scripts
+## Bundling the scripts (Developer Tool)
 This is a static site consisting only of HTML, CSS, and client-side JavaScript.

 However, a build step is required to enable the modules to work natively in the browser.

-To bundle the JavaScript and Node.js for this example in a single file named main.js, enter the following command in the command line in the src folder of this directory:
+To bundle the JavaScript and Node.js for this example in a single file named main.js, enter the following command in a terminal window within your IDE in the src folder of this directory:

+**../node_modules/.bin/webpack index.js --mode development --target web --devtool false -o main.js**

+To note: This is only needed to be done if changes are made to any of the .js files since I have included the main.js within this repo.
+If this does not work, install the specified versions of webpack and webpack-cli globally and run:

 **webpack index.js --mode development --target web --devtool false -o main.js**

 ## Running the application
 Navigate to **chrome://extensions** in your Google Chrome browser.
+Enable **Developer Mode**.
 Click on **Load unpacked** and choose the root directory of this folder.
 You may now use the browser extension.

 ## Twilio
 This browser extension was built so call recordings from Twilio calls could be uploaded for further insights